ConnectBox/connectbox-pi/docs/deployment.md

 #192.168.20.183 ansible_user=pi wireless_country_code=AU
 ```

 We want to modify the second line to first remove the leading `#` comment, change the IP address to our RPi3 device's IP address, change the `wireless_country_code` to an [appropriate regulatory domain](https://git.kernel.org/cgit/linux/kernel/git/sforshee/wireless-regdb.git/tree/db.txt) (00 is the default, and may not be appropriate).
 If you are experimenting with the system, you may want to activate developer mode by setting `developer_mode=true` but know that __developer_mode=true leaves the connectbox in an insecure state__ .
-Read the Optional Ansible Arguments documentation below to find out whether this is suitable. __developer_mode=true is unsuitable for real-world use__
+Read the Optional Ansible Arguments documentation below to find out whether this is suitable. __developer_mode=true is unsuitable for real-world use or production deployments__

 Once done you will likely have something of this form, and you should save the file: